Eenrics/canvas-webgl-shaders/README.md

     > `vec2`: 2 dimentional vector or coordinate
     - shdder runs on a pixel but does not know anything about the next pixel
     - there are two types of varibles in shadder :-
         1. _varying_: coordinate, number or a value that is coming from webgl.
 It is called varying because as it moves across the surface, it is varying.
+They are set by vertex shader.
-        2. _uniform_: it is called uniform because its value is uniform across all pixels
+        2. _uniform_: it is called uniform because its value is uniform across all pixels.
+They are set by javascript.
     - two vscode extension useful for syntax highlight for shaders :-
         - shader languages support
         - comment tagged template